Updated on Jan 04, 2021

 It's this level of variety that does it for me.
 The Musician Nerds care a lot about inclusion, so companies developing affordable options for the consumer market using high-end electronics, while also offering upgraded editions all the way up to a studio-grade professional model is a good way to earn serious points with us.
 Factor in the versatility these microphones offer, and the rich features.

-The Blue Yeti series is the best overall because you can do so much more with them than any other microphone on our list.
+The Blue Yeti series is the overall choice for best USB microphone because you can do so much more with them than any other microphone on our list.

 As we determined in our article, Jlab Talk vs. Blue Yeti, the Jlab Audio Talk doesn't quite meet the standards of the Yeti, but they're also lower in cost and they're almost nipping at Blue's heels.
 It's not unreasonable to view this series as a "budget" version of the Yeti, which is just another reason we thought it to be an appropriate budget choice.